Why Fake Xanax Is Dangerous and How to Spot It

 Exposure to Metals and Dangerous Chemicals

-When drug manufacturers make fake pills, they may use a variety of random substances to copy the look of Xanax.
-This can range from harmless, edible substances like cornstarch to substances that are very dangerous.
-There have been reports of counterfeit drugs containing lead and other heavy metals.
-Some drugs might also contain random materials like chalk or other things not meant for human consumption.
+There have been reports of phony drugs that contain lead and other heavy metals.
+Some drugs might also have random materials like chalk or other things not meant for human consumption.
 Regularly taking them can mean you end up poisoning yourself.

 Difficulty Calculating Accurate Dosage

-Depending on who manufactured the drugs, there’s a chance your Xanax pill might contain some sort of benzodiazepine or other intoxicating substance.
+Depending on who manufactured the drugs, there’s a chance your Xanax pill might contain some sort of benzodiazepine or other substance.
 Unfortunately, you won’t know just how much of any drug is in the pill you take.
 Even within the same batch of pills, different pills can have different levels of a drug.
-These sort of wildly inaccurate doses are very risky.
-You can end up taking too much and overdosing, or you can end up going into withdrawal after a weak pill.
-Furthermore, since you won’t know what drug you are taking, it can end up interacting poorly with any other substances you take.

 Increased Risk of Encountering Fentanyl

-One of the biggest dangers of fake Xanax is the possibility of encountering fentanyl.
+One of the biggest dangers of fake Xanax is the possibility of taking fentanyl.
 Fentanyl is an incredibly powerful opioid that’s cheap to make, so manufacturers will mix it into their counterfeit drugs to cheaply produce an intoxicating pill.
 However, due to its potency, fentanyl is very easy to overdose on.
-The typical counterfeit pill has somewhere between .02 to 5.1 milligrams of fentanyl, and a lethal dose of fentanyl is just 2 milligrams.
-Therefore, taking just one counterfeit Xanax can result in a lethal overdose.
-Lately, the market has been flooded with fentanyl-laced items, resulting in a 55.6% increase in overdoses.

 How to Reduce Your Risks of Being Harmed by Fake Xanax